Getting past old win-lose traditions

 Build relationships with parents.

-When you do need to contact parents about an incident or concern, it’s best to just inform them about what’s going on and how you’re handling it.
+Build positive relationships with parents around the good stuff, or even just the things your classes are up to, and when you do need to contact them about an incident or concern, you have an established connection in place.
+Keep it simple: it’s best to just inform them about what’s going on and how you’re handling it.
 The more you can avoid asking the parents to correct their kids’ behavior, the more support you’re likely to receive.

 A Positive Classroom Dynamic